jian0084/mad9022-w19/docs/modules/week4/markdown.md

 The README.md file that you have been adding to your GitHub repos all this time is a MarkDown file.

+The biggest rule to follow is to always put a blank line between each of the elements.
+Extra carriage returns will be condensed into a single blank line, so don't worry about having too many.

 Here are a few of the common elements in a basic MarkDown file.

 ```md